bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/client-tls-certificate.rst

    ./easyrsa gen-req bdb-instance-0 nopass

-You should change ``bdb-instance-0`` to a value based on the client the certificate is for.
+You should change ``bdb-instance-0`` to a value that reflects what the client certificate is being used for.

 Tip: You can get help with the ``easyrsa`` command (and its subcommands) by using the subcommand ``./easyrsa help``